-We have the perfect opportunity for OT to join our team to cover a maternity leave
+We have the perfect opportunity for OT to join our team

 Are you looking for a role where you can spend time getting to know your patients?